paddle-python/dj-paddle/README.rst

 A full list of parameters can be found on the `PaddleJS parameters page <https://developer.paddle.com/webhook-reference/intro>`_

-For more information about options on what to do after a successfull checkout please see our  `Checkout success documentation <https://dj-paddle.readthedocs.io/en/latest/paddle_checkout.html#checkout-success>`_
+For more information about options on what to do after a successful checkout please see our  `Checkout success documentation <https://dj-paddle.readthedocs.io/en/latest/paddle_checkout.html#checkout-success>`_

 Subscription model